ShaneK/React-JS-Table/README.md

-# React_Test
+# React Table Test

-"Testing the react Javascript library"
+Testing the React Javascript library with an example table